10 Chinese New Year Traditions We Can All Celebrate

 Happy New Year!

 Chinese culture is filled with holidays and celebrations, and among them, the Lunar New Year is the biggest.
 In China and Taiwan, offices and schools close for a week, and more than 3.5 billion people—in the world’s largest human migration!—are expected to travel so they can ring in the occasion with their loved ones.
-February 16, 2018, marks the first day of the Year of the Dog, but before you throw yourself into celebrating, observe these rituals to usher in a successful year.
-(These easy tricks will make you healthier in the New Year, too.)
+January 25, 2020, marks the first day of the Year of the Rat, but before you throw yourself into celebrating, observe these rituals to usher in a successful year.
+Here are some other things you probably never knew about the Chinese New Year.

 Scrub every nook and crevice of your home to rid yourself of the detritus and bad mojo of the previous year—think of it as a very early spring cleaning.
 You must complete your work by New Year’s Day, and then stow away your broom, mop, vacuum, and Swiffer.
 Because if you wield these tools on the first few days of the New Year, you’ll sweep or suck away your good fortune.
 We recommend these expert-approved organizing hacks to get you started.